 (9)

 Note the relabeling of the indices in the final representation.
 Comparing the final representation to the first in (9) yields the conclusion (8).
-Often, the components of the rotation tensor
+Often, the components

 are written in the matrix form